Nearly Little Drummer Boy-free as well.

 SCIFI.radio host Gary DaBaum has promised listeners that he would be playing Little Drummer Boy by King & Country during his shows through the season, however he has likewise promised to give listeners a heads-up before it plays, giving them a chance to mute the stream for the three-and-a-half-minute play length by pushing the Stop button on the SCIFI.radio Player in the upper right of your screen.

-Gary’s show airs Sundays, Mondays and Fridays and you can check out your local show times here if you’re slow on the trigger.
+Gary’s shows air Tuesdays, Fridays and Sundays, and you can check out your local show times here if you’re slow on the trigger.

 Whether you’re playing or not, whether you’ve been sent to Whamhalla or you’re avoiding malls at all costs, the staff and hosts here at SCIFI.radio wish you joyous times celebrating whichever holidays hold meaning for you.